-Annualized salary is $30,000 paid monthly.
-An additional $400 is available for professional development for approved conferences/activities.
-Fellows are eligible for benefits provided to academic professionals (e.g. health, dental and vision insurance for the postdoctoral fellow and their eligible dependents including same-sex domestic partners, life, accidental death and dismemberment, retirement, and flexible spending accounts.)
-More information is available at: https://nessie.uihr.uillinois.edu/cf/benefits/index.cfm?Item_ID=2<
+Annualized salary is $31,000.
+An additional $400 is available for professional development through approved conferences/activities.
+Fellows are eligible for benefits provided to academic professionals (e.g. health, dental and vision insurance for the post-doctoral Fellow and their eligible dependents including domestic partners, life, accidental death and dismemberment, retirement, long-term care, and flexible spending accounts).
+More information is available at http://nessie.uihr.uillinois.edu/cf/benefits/index.cfm

 Start and End Date

-- Completion of a doctoral degree in Clinical or Counseling Psychology prior to the start of the postdoctoral position; note all degree requirements including your dissertation must be completed prior to the fellowship start date.
+- Completion of a doctoral degree in Clinical or Counseling Psychology prior to the start of the post-doctoral position required; note all degree requirements including your dissertation must be completed prior to the fellowship start date.

-- APA-accredited doctoral program and APA-accredited pre-doctoral internship required.
+- APA-accredited doctoral program and APA-accredited doctoral internship required;

 - Professional experience and competence working with multicultural diversity required.

 How to Apply